 An easy-to-use website that adds a multimedia dimension to the reading experiences of children’s and young adult books.
 Includes thousands of resources about fiction and nonfiction books used in the K–12 environment, with every resource selected to encourage the integration of multimedia author and book materials into reading and library activities.

 A way for Wisconsin’s library staff and patrons to discover and share materials through interlibrary loan.
 This service is a project of Resources for Libraries and Lifelong Learning (RL&LL), Wisconsin Department of Public Instruction (DPI).
 Funding support comes from the Institute for Museum and Library Services.
 Further details about interlibrary loan may be found on the WVLS Interlibrary Loan webpage.

-Wisconsin Newspapers Digital Research Site is a service of the Wisconsin Newspaper Association that provides access to 235 daily and weekly Wisconsin newspapers from 2005 to 60 days ago.
-Each newspaper issue is included in its entirety in a searchable PDF format.
-This service is available in libraries and by the entry of a Wisconsin library card number.
+Provides access to 235 daily and weekly Wisconsin newspapers from 2005 to 60 days ago, searchable PDF format, available in libraries and by the entry of a Wisconsin library card number.
 It is not available via IP address authentication as are other BadgerLink resources.

 Borrow a variety of e-books, audio books, music and videos!
 These items may be downloaded and transferred to e-readers, tablets, smart phones, mp3 players or computers.
 Formerly known as “OverDrive” and “WPLC Digital Download Center,” this collection is managed by the Wisconsin Public Library Consortium.